-- Professional sketch or vita that includes a statement of the current status of the applicant's state science teaching certification
+- Professional sketch or vita that includes a statement of the current status of the applicant's state science teaching certification and/or teaching experience

 - Statement of professional experience and goals - This 1-2 page original essay should include a description of your professional experience, as well as a clear statement of how your professional goals may be advanced through participation in the M.Ed. in Earth Sciences program.
 The essay itself should demonstrate your communication skills.

 - Two letters of recommendation - These letters (from current and former employers, clients or educators) should attest to your readiness for graduate study and reflect your secondary science teaching experience.Your recommenders should also describe their relationship to you.